Hand Arm Vibration

 - BS EN ISO 5349-1: 2001 Mechanical vibration.
 Measurement and evaluation of human exposure to hand-transmitted vibration.
 General requirements.

-During a Hand Arm Vibration assessment, we take measurements from the handle of the vibrating tool, or from the work piece itself.
+We take measurements from the handle of the vibrating tool, or from the work piece itself.
 These are used, along with the time that hands are exposed to the measured vibration, known as the contact time or trigger time, to give a three-axis vibration total value.

 If seeking to assess an employee’s daily vibration exposure from several tools, the Health and Safety Executive have developed a points system to enable this.
-The vibration magnitudes are converted to points and added together to give a total which is then compared to the Hand Arm Vibration exposure action value of 100 points and the exposure limit value of 400 points.
+The vibration magnitudes are converted to points and added together to give a total which is then compared to the exposure action value of 100 points and the exposure limit value of 400 points.

 Further Information is available below